 Top 10 Home Food Safety Myths and Facts

-As always, please feel free to share these myths and facts with your community!
+As always, please feel free to share these food safety myths and facts with your community!

 Cross contamination doesn’t happen in the refrigerator — it is too cold in there for germs to survive!
 (Myth 1 PDF)

 FACT: Some bacteria can survive and even grow in cool, moist environments like the refrigerator.
 In fact, Listeria Monocytogenes grows at temperatures as low as 35.6⁰F!
 A recent study from NSF International revealed that the refrigerator produce compartment was one of the “germiest” places in the kitchen, containing Salmonella and Listeria.
 In your refrigerator, keep fresh fruits and vegetables separate from raw meat, poultry, seafood, and eggs.
 Clean your refrigerator regularly with hot water and soap and clean up food and beverage spills immediately to reduce the risk of cross-contamination.
 Don’t forget to clean refrigerator walls and undersides of shelves!

 I don’t need to clean the refrigerator produce bin because I only put fruit and vegetables in there.
 (Myth 2 PDF)

 FACT: Naturally occurring bacteria in fresh fruits and vegetables can cause cross-contamination in your refrigerator.
 A recent NSF International study found that the refrigerator produce compartment was the #1 “germiest” area in consumers’ kitchens.
 To prevent the buildup of bacteria that can cause food poisoning, it is essential to clean your produce bin and other bins in your refrigerator often with hot water and liquid soap, rinse thoroughly, and dry with a clean cloth towel or allow to air dry outside of the refrigerator.

 I don’t need to rinse this melon for safety — the part I eat is on the inside!
 (Myth 3 PDF)